etlbox/etlbox.website/doks_v1.8/content/recipes/web-cloud/web-scraping/index.md

 ---
-title: "Web scraping"
+title: "Web Scraping"
 description: "Example: Web scraping"
 lead: "This example demonstrates how content from a web site can be scraped and used to store, aggregate and display the retrieved data."
 draft: false
 menu:
   recipes:
-    parent: "other"
+    parent: "web-cloud"
-weight: 2310
+weight: 30
 toc: true
 ---

 ## Prerequisites

 This demo will scrape data from a website and sent it into a data flow using a custom source.
 The raw data will be stored in a SQLite database.
 Also, the raw data is loaded into a in-memory list object, and then some base information about the scraped data is displayed.
 We will also aggregate the data and store the result in a csv file.

 ## Website to scrape

 We will use the {{< link-ext text="ASN Aviation Safety Database" url="https://aviation-safety.net/database/" >}} to retrieve data about tracked airline accidents.
 The database is a web site that contains information airline accidents that happened since 1919.
 We will query this database by querying the website for each year.
 For demonstration purposes, we will only query the years between 1920 and 1940.

 ## Preparation